Monday 19th August 2024

 What is an office lease?

-A legally binding contract where a company agrees to pay a landlord a rental amount to occupy and use space on an exclusive basis for a fixed term.
-A lease details the rights, obligations, responsibilities, and financial implications for both parties.
-Unlike a licence agreement, the tenant will have the right to exclusive possession.
+An office lease is a legally binding contract where a company agrees to pay a landlord a rental amount to occupy and use space on an exclusive basis for a fixed term.

 People coworking in a meeting room with sticky notes on Tally Workspace